Do you have enough old CDs to play CD air hockey?

 - Cereal box

-I cut a large rectangle into a cereal box and taped it to the floor.
+I cut the front flaps off the cereal box taped it to the floor.
 Taping it was key!
 Otherwise the box moves and/or there a lip separating the floor and the box – the CDs won’t slide in.
 But with the tape: it’s money.

-I set Sam up his target with all his “pieces” aka blank CDs that I’m never going to use.
-The way he shoots them along the floor looks just like toddler air hockey, hence the name of the activity.
+I set my son up his target with all his “pieces” aka blank CDs that I’m never going to use.
+The way he shoots them along the floor looks just like CD air hockey, hence the name of the activity.

 I’m doing a great job raising him and preparing him for all future arcade gaming.